 How To Download

 You've come to the right place if you're looking for a boot disc to get that old HP computer going, a utility to get your computer to speak to that "new" peripheral, or just want to play some old games on a classic machine.
 The museum has an extensive collection of software that runs on old HP computers.
 The original source software resides on a variety of media including punched tape and cards, magnetic cards and tape, floppy discs and hard discs.
-Where possible, the museum archives programs to floppy disc and then to CD to keep a permanent record of this classic software.
+Where possible, the museum archives programs to keep a permanent record of this classic software.
 Where copyright restrictions permit, this software is available for download.

 Re-Creating Archived Software